Help Build Our Profession Through Scholarship

 Students in our PhD program benefit from small class sizes, a supportive learning environment and excellent resources.
-Located less than hour from the Birmingham metro area and surrounded by rural counties, UA’s School of Social Work is the destination for research focusing on:
+Located less than hour from the Birmingham metro area and surrounded by rural counties, UA’s School of Social Work is the destination for research focusing on the following areas:

-- Disparities in health, services, and social policies
+- Disparities in health, mental health, services, and social policies

 - Economic and social barriers

 - Aging and end of life

 - Child welfare/well-being

 The goals of the PhD program are to

 - provide a rich, supportive environment that enables a group of students with diverse backgrounds and interests to pursue and attain their scholarship and professional goals

 - prepare social work scholars committed to social justice, advocacy, and the social work profession, and its clients